Skip to main content

 The historic and cozy looking Prince of Wales Hotel stands on a bluff overlooking Upper Waterton Lake.

-While spread out across a massive territory, Canada’s national park system offers some of the best opportunities for ecotourism in the world where you can unplug and immerse yourself in the wilderness.
+While spread out across a massive territory, Canada’s national park system offers some of the best opportunities for ecotourism in the world and as more people move to busy urban areas, more tourists will want to do ecotours to have richer and more meaningful experiences in the wild.

 Kyle Pearce